On Tyranny is a short but powerful book that looks at how democracies can turn into tyrannical regimes.

 When a leader starts to lie, this is a sign they could be a tyrant.
 The fact that Trump lied so frequently and about small things, were warning signs while he was running for President, never mind once he was elected.

 This is one of the first steps in regards to how democracies die.
 The truth is important.
 Without it, it’s not possible to have a coherent debate, as people are coming from different starting points.

 Trump’s willingness to supply his base with mistruths was one of the reasons for the attack on the capital.
 What they saw, didn’t relate to what Trump was saying and they retaliated as a result.

 The truth is important, without it society cannot function.
-When the truth is subverted and lies take precedence, it’s a slippery slope towards tyranny.
+When the truth is subverted and lies take precedence, it’s a slippery slope toward tyranny.

 Takeaway 2 – Democracy is defeated from within